 Maximum models included in the Delhi Electric Vehicle Policy eligibility list are three-wheelers.

-The Delhi Electric Vehicle Policy, 2020 that was announced on 23 December 2019 has been approved and been notified with immediate effect.
-With incentives of up to INR 1,50,000, the new policy aims to establish Delhi as the nation’s EV capital and drive rapid adoption of pure electric vehicles.
+The Delhi Electric Vehicle Policy, 2020 that was announced on 23 December 2019 was approved with an announcement on 7 August 2020.
+With incentives of up to INR 1,50,000, the policy aims to establish Delhi as the nation’s EV capital and drive rapid adoption of pure electric vehicles.
 On 10 October 2020, road tax exemption on EVs in Delhi was announced.
 Just five days later, on 15 October 2020, registration fees exemption was announced as an icing on the cake.

 Delhi government will use software which ICICI Bank has developed to disburse the subsidy under the Delhi Electric Vehicle Policy, 2020.
 The electric vehicle dealers will get access to this software and need to fill the relevant details about their customers’ purchase.
 After that, once the concerned motor licensing officers verify the purchase, the customer will get the subsidy amount directly in his/her bank account.
-This process will take no more than 48 hours.
+This process will take less than 48 hours.

 Electric bike & scooter incentives in Delhi